 Considering Baron and Szymanska’s principle of parochialism, we should expect to see considerably less charitable giving and public concern toward issues that are far away from us, such as foreign conflicts and natural disasters in distant nations.
 However, sometimes we see the opposite.

 Take the ongoing humanitarian crisis in Syria for instance.
-Contrary to the theories stating societies’ parochial interests toward issues that are closest to them, there has at times been a huge amount of concern and altruistic behaviour towards events taking place extremely far away.
+Contrary to the theories stating societies’ parochial interests toward issues that are closest to them, there has at times been a huge amount of concern and altruistic behavior towards events taking place extremely far away.
 Why is this?

-Recent behavioural science theories have also put this to the role of the media.
+Recent behavioral science theories have also put this to the role of the media.
 When a recent disaster has been in the news, we can identify with that particular event because modern technology allows us to visualise it, and see exactly what our money would go towards helping if we decided to donate to it.
 The identifiable victim effect (Small & Lowenstein, 2003) for instance causes us to empathise with those affected in reaction to emotional and heart-wrenching stories.

 This may also account for the selective variance in which distant issues receive charitable focus or not.
 Disasters which are framed in the public eye by just using numbers and statistics on their own often fail to provoke such an emotional response, due to the fact that they are not as relatable as the vivid scenes depicted in media campaigns, and easy to ignore as a result.

 However, this may not make sense.
 Why should we be less interested in helping any victim and so much more keen to help the specified victim we can visualise and relate to?
 Either way, people are suffering and we can help them.
 But the one in the news will likely get more donations.
-This is an ‘irrational’ way to think, as behavioural scientists would put it; it involves us making decisions emotionally using our hearts rather than our heads, which brings me to the final question.
+This is an ‘irrational’ way to think, as behavioral scientists would put it; it involves us making decisions emotionally using our hearts rather than our heads, which brings me to the final question.

 Why do people give a small amount to several charities rather than one big amount to one single charity?